DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### Use and reference

 This Good Practice is free to access and use.

-Please mention the use of this Good practice and provide a link to the Github repository as a source.
+If you use it, please refer to this document explicitly plus provide a link to the Github repository as source.
+This will ensure know-how-transfer and transparency.

 ### Publication date, version and history

 Publication date, version and history should be provided by the Github version control system and not be duplicated here.

 ## Dependencies